rajahaseebfayyaz/Carpet-How-it-all-Began/README.md

 **Index.html failed validation**

--The markdown validator indicated that page contains mismatched section tag,In order to fix this I have deleted the extra opening section tags.
+- The markdown validator indicated that page contains mismatched section tag,In order to fix this I have deleted the extra opening section tags.

 **Gallery images space issue**